inspatiallabs/inspatial-dev/packages/core/dev/theme/src/variant/NOTE.md

 ## API Methods

-### Using the `applyVariant` Method
+### Using the `getVariant` Method

 <details>
 <summary>💡 <strong>Terminology:</strong> Variant API</summary>

-The variant system provides the `applyVariant` method for applying variant styles.
+The variant system provides the `getVariant` method for applying variant styles.
 This method takes your variant props and returns the generated class names.

 </details>